-and investigation including crime scene search principles, photography, descriptive writing, recognition of physical evidence, methods for collection and preservation of evidence, sketching techniques and methods of transportation or submission of evidence for laboratory analysis.
+This course emphasizes crime scene processing and investigation including crime scene search principles, photography, descriptive writing, recognition of physical evidence, methods for collection and preservation of evidence, sketching techniques and methods of transportation or submission of evidence for laboratory analysis.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: senior level status in Criminal Investigations program or permission of instructor.
+Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), or permission of instructor.

-JUST 408 THE INVESTIGATION OF DEATH
+JUST 408 THE INVESTIG

-Fall, 3 credit hours This course is a
+THE INVESTIGATION OF DEATH Fall, 3 credit hours

 This course is a comprehensive study of death investigations including the first responding officer's duties, the investigation at the scene, detectives' duties, case management, manners and modes of death, and identifying suspects.
 The course also presents recent statistics and trends related to murder.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: senior level status in Criminal Investigations program or permission of instructor.
+Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), or permission of instructor.

-JUST 410 CLANDESTINE GRAVES
+JUST 410 CLANDESTINE GRAVES Fall/Spring, 3 credit hours

 This course presents students with the theories and practices of locating clandestine graves.
 Lectures address grave assessments, the use of experts, evidence recognition and preservation, and case studies.
 Labs will include grave location, excavation, and recovery techniques.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: senior level status in Criminal Investigations program or permission of instructor.
+Prerequisites: Forensic Photography (JUST 300), Latent Print and Impressions (JUST 301), and Investigative Interviews (JUST 303), or permission of instructor.